Understanding Come Along Winches: How They Work and Their Uses

 Pawl – The ratcheting mechanism that engages with the gearing to allow winding of the drum in one direction only.

-Crank Handle – The lever arm that turns the gears and drum via manual operation.
-Handles are usually swiveling on both sides.
+Crank Handle – The lever arm that provides manual leverage to rotate the gears and drum.
+Handles are usually swiveling on both sides for ease of operation.

 Cable – A steel braided rope, synthetic rope or chain that winds on the drum and attaches to the load.